You found our article on servant leadership.

 Servant leadership is all about sacrificing yourself for the sake of others.
 As a servant leader, you will know how to meet the needs of others since you will embody a giving spirit.
 Possessing a modest mindset is essential to charity.
-For example, do not simply provide a discount because you know it will boost sales; give a discount to benefit your clients’ success instead.
+For example, do not simply provide a discount because you know it will boost sales.
+Instead, give a discount to benefit your clients’ success.
 Leaders need to maintain the same humility as those they are guiding.
-People often see through a leader’s lack of sincerity or overcompensation.
+Folks often see through a leader’s lack of sincerity or overcompensation.

 If you are a generous and humble leader, then talent will flock to your organization.